眾生無邊誓願度

 Only with Samadhi Can Manas Be Profoundly Touched

-When meditative concentration is insufficient, reading an article is like skimming through it hastily.
-When meditative concentration is sufficient, the depth of understanding within the mind becomes extraordinary, powerful enough to shock the heart and internal organs, creating an exceptionally unusual sensation.
-Some people skim through an article hastily without careful contemplation and rashly reject it, only to realize in the end that they themselves were mistaken.
+When concentration is insufficient, reading an article is like skimming through it superficially.
+When concentration is sufficient, the depth of understanding within the mind becomes extraordinary—profound enough to stir the heart, to profoundly stir the inner being, creating an exceptionally unusual sensation.
+Some people skim through an article once, unable to contemplate it meticulously, and rashly dismiss it, only to find themselves mistaken in the end.
 Where did they go wrong?
-Lacking meditative concentration, they cannot engage in contemplative practice; their minds are too superficial.
-Even with guidance, they still cannot engage in contemplative practice, making it impossible for their wisdom to gradually improve or increase day by day.
-Those with insufficient virtuous roots from past lives will not be startled by any Dharma teaching they encounter; it passes by them plainly and uneventfully, as if they truly understood it.
+They lack concentration, unable to engage in contemplation and practice; their minds are too shallow and restless.
+Even with guidance, they still cannot engage in contemplation, preventing wisdom from gradually deepening and advancing day by day.
+Those with insufficient virtuous roots from past lives will not be startled or deeply affected by any Dharma teaching; it passes by them blandly, as if they truly understood it.

-With meditative concentration, contemplation becomes meticulous, enabling one to be profoundly touched.
-This is called being deeply moved.
-Consider how rich the connotations of our ancient Chinese culture are, how precise the choice of words—able to describe states of body and mind with utter clarity and thoroughness.
+With sufficient concentration, contemplation becomes meticulous, allowing one to be deeply moved.
+This is called being profoundly touched.
+Consider how rich the connotations of our ancient Chinese culture are, how precise the terminology—able to describe states of body and mind with utter clarity and thoroughness.
 All of this has a certain scientific basis, a physiological foundation.
-The Buddha Dharma is not isolated; it depends on whether the public possesses the wisdom to perceive it as it truly is.
-The depth of being profoundly moved refers to a depth that reaches the innermost level of the mind (manas), not superficial, surface-level conscious thought—only then can one experience genuine feeling.
-Ordinary contemplation yields no feeling, evokes no emotion, and certainly not a multitude of profound emotions.
+The Buddha Dharma is not isolated; it depends on whether the masses possess the wisdom to perceive it as it truly is.
+The depth in "being deeply touched" refers to reaching the depths of the manas (the seventh consciousness); it is not superficial intellectual thinking but a profound experience.
+Ordinary contemplation yields no deep feeling, no sigh of emotion, much less being overwhelmed with countless emotions.

 ——Master Sheng-Ru's Teachings